danilol/queenx-data-mine/replit.md

 ## Recent Changes (August 2025)

+- **Contestant-Level Scraping Buttons**: Added individual "Scrape Contestant" buttons to each contestant row in the contestants list page for targeted scraping
 - **Season-Level Scraping Buttons**: Added individual "Scrape Season" buttons to each season row in the seasons list page for targeted scraping
 - **Hierarchical Progress Display**: Implemented detailed franchise → season → contestant progress tracking with collapsible tree view
 - **Mock Scraper Integration**: Automatically falls back to mock scraper when Playwright dependencies are unavailable, ensuring functionality in all environments